 On delivery pharmacy staff are to check the order for possible discrepancies or damage, and once accepted, ensure they are immediately stored correctly.
 Maintaining accurate records of stock is also important.

-Many of the manual processes could be checked and monitored through our Work Management application.
-Using a hand-held memo staff can use it as a prompt to review and provide evidence, through photos or barcodes, confirming that stock is in date, stored appropriately, with no damage to packaging, for example.
-With all checks being date and time stamped.
+Many of the manual processes could be checked and monitored through our Connected Workflow Management application.
+It prompts staff on their mobile devices to review and provide evidence, through photos or barcodes, confirming that stock is in date, stored appropriately and with no damage to packaging, for example.
+What’s more, all checks are automatically date and time stamped.

 Monitoring temperature sensitive medicines

-With an automated notification, you can take action to save the stock, in little to no time by: closing an open door, re-packing the fridge with proper circulation and space to allow the fridge to operate properly, or relocating. (or reconnecting to the mains supply after the cleaner has been)
+With an automated notification, you can take action to save the stock, in little to no time by closing an open door, re-packing the fridge with proper circulation and space to allow the fridge to operate properly, or relocating the fridge.

 Pharmacies are under increasing pressure to adapt.
 To provide greater convenience whilst also offering patient advice and guidance.
 All while meeting strict compliance guidelines.
 The Chief Pharmacist of multiple locations carries the responsibility of safe drug management and also, via their team, delivering good customer healthcare.

 Technology can provide practical solutions for the busy pharmacist.
 Automated temperature monitoring and record keeping can provide greater accuracy, whilst freeing up staff time.
-Through Work Management you can guide and prompt teams to complete control checks.
+Through Connected Workflow Management you can guide and prompt teams to complete their control checks.